skeetio/learngraphql-lessons/1-basics/7-defining-queries.md

 ## Finally

-Now you know how to define a GraphQL Schema and resolve fields.
-We've also discussed on how to write nested fields.
-Just like that you can define as many as nested fields.
+Now you know how to define a GraphQL schema and resolve fields.
+We've also discussed how to write nested fields.
+In this way you can define as many nested fields as you like.

 That's how you build your dataset as a graph.
 We'll explore more about GraphQL schemas in upcoming lessons.